MalekMohamed/Location-tracker/README.md

 # Tracker
-# location tracker using NodeJS , PHP and Wia
+# location tracker using NodeJS , PHP and Firebase